apophenia

 A pound of Norse flesh?
 Tracking down a rare motif.

 A Norse trickster god and a Venetian merchant walk into a courtroom.
 Both are facing death and both escape their sentence on the same, hyperspecific technicality.
 Surely these cases are related?
-While reading the Merchant of Venice recently I noticed a similarity to a Norse
+While reading the Merchant of Venice recently, I noticed a similarity to a Norse